AdobeDocs/experience-manager-64.en/help/communities/blog-feature.md

 * `Communities / Blog`
 * `Communities / Blog Sidebar`

-and drag them into place on a page where the blog should appear.
+And drag them into place on a page where the blog should appear.

 For necessary information, visit [Communities Components Basics](basics.md).